1j01/project-nexus/README.md

 for launching all your projects.

-If a project has a `package.json` file, it'll give you a button to `npm start` the project, and if there's a `stop` script, to `npm stop` it, otherwise to kill the `npm start` process.
-It opens a [terminal](https://github.com/chjj/term.js) to show process output.
+If a project has a `package.json` file, it'll give you a button to `npm start`/stop the project, It opens a [terminal](https://github.com/chjj/term.js) to show process output.

 If there's an `index.html`, it'll give you a button to open it.